aquasecurity/tracee/docs/contributing/performance.md

 # Performance Considerations

-1. **Profiling with Pyroscope:** Tracee integrates with Pyroscope for continuous profiling.
-When running Tracee locally for development or testing, use the --pyroscope command-line option.
-For example:
+1. **Profiling Tracee for Performance test** - Tracee integrates with Pyroscope and Pprof for continuous profiling.
+When running Tracee locally for development or testing, use the `--pyroscope --pprof` command-line option.

     ```bash
-    sudo ./dist/tracee --pyroscope
+    sudo ./dist/tracee --pyroscope --pprof
     ```

-    This enables profiling data to be sent to a local Pyroscope server.
+    This enables profiling data to be sent to a local server.
 The Tracee repository includes a convenient way to deploy a performance dashboard for analyzing this data.
 Run the following for more details:

     ```bash
     make -f builder/Makefile.performance help
     ```

 2. **Performance Dashboard:** The provided performance dashboard allows visualization of host metrics, CPU flame graphs, and other performance-related data.
-Follow these steps to deploy locally and see instructions on using the dasboard:
+Follow these steps to deploy locally and see instructions on using the dashboard:

     ```bash
     make -f builder/Makefile.performance dashboard-start